sys-ronin/rough_docu/prior_art_decoupled_multi_hop_data_architecture_04.md

 - A storage location (path, URL, database key), or
 - Another UUID (a “hop” to be resolved next).

 Registries are ordinary data artifacts (JSON files, database tables, key‑value stores).
-There is no central registry; multiple registries can coexist and be chained.
+Multiple registries can coexist and be chained.

 ### 1.3 Deterministic, O(1) Resolution